 Tip 2.
 Use industrial, historic, or whimsical buildings in your photos

 Urban areas provide an array of Instagram-worthy content just waiting to be discovered.
-Get off the beaten path, and you’ll be rewarded with amazing historic backdrops, rust-encrusted decay, and whimsical architecture that will make your Instagram photos stand out.
-Try framing your shot from unusual perspectives such as ground level for a unique composition.
+Get off the beaten path, and you’ll be rewarded with amazing historical backdrops, rust-encrusted decay, and whimsical architecture that will make your Instagram photos stand out.
+Try framing your shot from unusual perspectives, such as ground level, for a unique composition.

 Tip 3.
 Instagram loves patterns and colors